We don’t have a summary available yet.

 Withholds specified funds from the Global Fund to Fight AIDS, Tuberculosis, and Malaria until the State Department reports to Congress that the fund is:

 implementing a policy of transparency, providing resources to maintain an independent Office of Inspector General, protecting whistle-blowers from retaliation, and implementing recommendations contained in the Consolidated Transformation Plan.
-Provides specified fund for responding to: (1) contagious infectious diseases outbreaks, and (2) malaria and other infectious diseases.
+Provides specified funds for responding to: (1) contagious infectious diseases outbreaks, and (2) malaria and other infectious diseases.

 (Sec.
 7059) Provides specified funds for programs related to: